blockedge-tech/collabchain/README.md

 When a verifier accesses the shared credential:

-1. The CollabChain DApp queries the Algorand blockchain through the AlgoNode or PureStake API.
+1. The CollabChain DApp queries the Algorand blockchain through the AlgoNode API.
-2. The smart contract retrieves the metadata associated with the NFT.
+2. The smart contract retrieves the metadata associated with the credential.
 3. The verification logic ensures:
     - The issuer's wallet address is whitelisted and verified.
     - The credential hash matches the original file stored in IPFS.
-    - The NFT ownership is retained by the claimed recipient.
+    - The credential ownership is retained by the claimed consumer.
-    - The NFT has not been modified, transferred, or revoked.
+    - The credential has not been modified or revoked.

 Upon validation, the verifier receives a confirmation with the credential's details, timestamp, and on-chain hash.